briancain/vmpooler-agent-provision/readme.md

 token: 'exampletokenstring'
 ```

-If no config file exists, it will ask for your username and password and create a token for you.
+If no config file exists, it will ask for your username and password and create a token for you and save it in the current directory as `pooler.yml`.

 ## Assumptions